limanling/KnowledgeVL-Reading/README.md

 # Knowledge-Driven Vision-Language Pretraining Reading

-This repository contains a list of papers, codes, datasets, leaderboards on the topic of **Knowledge-Driven Vision-Language Pretraining**.
-If you found any error, please don't hesitate to open an issue or pull request.
+This repository contains a list of papers, codes, datasets, and leaderboards on the topic of **Knowledge-Driven Vision-Language Pretraining**.
+If you find any error, please don't hesitate to open an issue or a pull request.

 -- We will continue to add and update related papers and codes on this page (Update on **Jun 08th, 2022**).

-## Basic vision-langauge pretraining papers and codes
+## Basic vision-language pretraining papers and codes
 (For new learners, some important papers for general NLG/KENLG.)

 - **[CLIP] Learning Transferable Visual Models From Natural Language Supervision**, in PMLR 2021. [\[pdf\]](https://arxiv.org/abs/2103.00020) [\[code\]](https://github.com/openai/CLIP)

 - **[Transformer] Attention Is All You Need**, in NeurIPS 2017. [\[pdf\]](https://arxiv.org/abs/1706.03762)

-## Vision-langauge pretraining: entity knowledge
+## Vision-language pretraining: entity knowledge

 - **Video-and-Language Pre-training with Entity Prompts**, in CVPR 2022. [\[pdf\]](https://arxiv.org/abs/2112.09583)